BootCampers/JustCards/assets/DemoScript.md

 Ankit: Together, we thank you for giving us the opportunity to present the app we've been building for the last few weeks.

 Amit: There are a lot of places, and moments, we want to spend time playing cards with our friends and family, like flights, trains, airports, coffee shops, college campus, the list doesn't end.
 But often, we don't get to play, limited by the constraints of physical space, deck of cards and a number of other reasons.
-52 comes to the rescue.
+JustCards comes to the rescue.

-Ankit: We're proud to present to you **'52'**.
-52 is a simple yet powerful app which can be used to play card games with friends and family.
+Ankit: We're proud to present to you **'JustCards'**.
+JustCards is a simple yet powerful app which can be used to play card games with friends and family.
 The app gives you a platform, works as a facilitator, and helps you play any cards game you like - **anytime, anywhere**.

 Amit: The idea of the app is quite simple.
 It helps you create a game session and invite others to join.
 You choose the virtual cards to play with, so that you won't need the physical cards any more.
 You and the group decide the game to play for the round.
-52 helps you set up a few rules, but doesn't limit with rules of a particular game.
+JustCards helps you set up a few rules, but doesn't limit with rules of a particular game.
-Once in the game, 52 helps with
+Once in the game, JustCards helps with
    * dealing cards,
    * seeing and exchanging them,
    * showing them to other players,